-Strategic Reconfiguration: The State is currently a party to TAPS tariff litigation matters before the Regulatory Commission of Alaska (RCA) and the Federal Energy Regulatory Commission (FERC) regarding the State's protest of the TAPS Carriers' inclusion in the tariff rate base of \$100s of millions of imprudent expenditures made since 2004 on the TAPS Strategic Reconfiguration project (SR).
+Strategic Reconfiguration: The State is currently a party to TAPS tariff litigation matters before the Regulatory Commission of Alaska (RCA) and the Federal Energy Regulatory Commission (FERC) regarding the State's protest of the TAPS Carriers' inclusion in the tariff rate base of several hundred million dollars of imprudent expenditures made since 2004 on the TAPS Strategic Reconfiguration project (SR).
 The factual bases and legal standards for the SR imprudence challenge are substantially the same at the RCA and FERC, so the parties petitioned for, and the FERC and the RCA agreed to hold, concurrent hearings on the SR issues.
-The initial hearing on the prudence issue was held over seven weeks in Anchorage and Washington D.C. from November 1, 2011 to January 17, 2012 and two rounds of briefing were filed in February and March 2012.
-The FERC Chief Judge assigned ALJ Cintron an extended time for issuance of an Initial Decision with a deadline of June 25, 2013.
-On June 25, 2013, the FERC Chief Judge again extended the date for issuance of an Initial Decision to October 31, 2013.
-On October 30, 2013, the Chief Judge again extended the date for issuance of an Initial Decision to February 28, 2014.
+The FERC Chief Judge issued an Initial Decision favorable to the State which is now before the full commission for review.